-- Claimant must be an Australian resident (page 56). - Available to new Australian residents after 208 weeks in Australia as an Australian resident (some exemptions may apply). - May be available for a one-off period of up to 6 months to non-protected SCV holders (page 56) who have lived in Australia for 10 continuous years on this visa. - Job seekers may be paid for up to 6 weeks of a temporary absence from Australia in limited circumstances. - Students and apprentices may be paid for up to 6 weeks of a temporary absence from Australia in limited circumstances, or longer if undertaking overseas study or training that forms part of their Australian course or apprenticeship.
+- Claimant must be an Australian resident (page 56). - A newly arrived resident's waiting period (page 55) of 208 weeks applies to claimants.
+Some exemptions may apply. - May be available for a one-off period of up to 6 months to non-protected SCV holders (page 56) who have lived in Australia for 10 continuous years on this visa. - Job seekers may be paid for up to 6 weeks of a temporary absence from Australia in limited circumstances. - Students and apprentices may be paid for up to 6 weeks of a temporary absence from Australia in limited circumstances, or longer if undertaking overseas study or training that forms part of their Australian course or apprenticeship.